hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ## Purpose and Context

-The purpose of this proposal is to integrate a BLS based Threshold Signature Schemes (TSS) into consensus nodes to give a network a ledger id and create a way of signing the root hash of blocks such that the signature can be verified by the ledger id.
+The purpose of this proposal is to integrate a BLS based Threshold Signature Schemes (TSS) into consensus nodes to give a network a ledger id and create a way of signing messages such that the signatures can be verified by the ledger id.

 In this BLS based TSS, the network is assigned a durable BLS private/public key pair where the public key is the ledger id and the private key is a secret that no one knows.
 Each node in the network is given a number of shares